 A question asked by many wanting to conquer a Table Mountain hike.

 I guess all round this would really depend on your knowledge and what you want to get out of your Table Mountain hiking experience.
 Although Table Mountain is hiked by many without a guide, these hikers are usually locals, some with decades of experience and an understanding of Table Mountain’s environmental hazards.

 Hike Addicts best answer:

 ‘We do not recommend anyone hiking Table Mountain without someone experienced for the first time.
 If you are unfamiliar with the routes, are unable to access weather reports and do not know what to do and who to call in an emergency, I think it is pretty safe to say you will need a guide.’

 Choosing a guide or hiking company

-There are several companies offering guiding services up to the top of Table Mountain.
-We suggest choosing one with predominately Table Mountain experience and good recommendations and reviews, do your research, we admire the local ones.
+There are several companies offering guided hikes up to the top of Table Mountain.
+We suggest choosing one with predominately Table Mountain experience and good recommendations and reviews.
+Do your research – we admire the local ones.
 Guides should always have certification on them and don’t hesitate to ask to see it if you are feeling unsure about your guide or operator.